Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 Both HTTPS and SSH repositories are supported.

+If you choose to hold the plugins in a different directory, you can set the `INSTALLED_PLUGINS_BASE_DIR` environment variable to point to the directory.
+Note that the plugins should be under an `installed` subdirectory e.g. `my_other_directory/installed/my_plugin` when `INSTALLED_PLUGINS_BASE_DIR` is set to `my_other_directory`.

 ## Documentation

-At minimum, a plugin should contain a file called `manifest.json` with the following contents:
+At a minimum, a plugin should contain a file called `manifest.json` with the following contents:

 ```json
 {